Abdominoplasty (Tummy Tuck) Plastic Surgery Recovery Time | Northern Virginia

 Posted on October 18, 2018 under Tummy Tuck

-Patients who diligently follow the instructions of the plastic surgeon during the recovery period improve their chance of faster and safer recovery.
-Dr. Dean Jabs and Dr. Franklin Richards, operating from offices in McLean VA and Bethesda MD, provide tummy tuck and other procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and surrounding communities.
+Patients who diligently follow the instructions of the plastic surgeon during the recovery period improve their chances of faster and safer recovery.
+Dr. Dean Jabs and Dr. Franklin Richards, operating from offices in McLean VA, and Bethesda MD, provide tummy tuck and other procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and surrounding communities.

 Estimated Recovery Period

 In the case of a partial or mini tummy tuck cosmetic surgery procedure, only the area below the navel will be treated for the removal of excess fat and skin.
 In this procedure, the patient is likely to go through five to seven days of reduced physical activity before they can resume a more vigorous routine.
 In the case of a standard tummy tuck surgery, the treatment will include the area above the navel.

 Similarly, an extended tummy tuck will additionally include liposuction and treatment of the flanks.
 Both these traditional and extended tummy tuck procedures may involve a period of about two weeks of minimized activity.
 Drainage tubes will usually be placed in these techniques to prevent fluid build-up at the incision site.
 These tubes may be removed around the end of the first week.
 The patient will also be required to wear a special support garment in the first few weeks to expedite healing.